IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 ## Steps

 1. Create a new repo to host your custom collection
+1. Create a new image namespace to host images on OpenShift
 1. Set up a local build environment
 1. Add custom stack to local collection
 1. Build collections
+1. Push images
-1. Push changes and release a new collection
+1. Update code repo and release a new collection

 ## 1. Create a new repo to host your custom collection